mob-sakai/UpmGitExtension/README.md

 4. Generate `CHANGELOG.md` using `github_changelog_generator` and commit it.
 5. Merge into master branch and publish as new version.
 6. Split subtree into ump branch.
-7. Squash and push.
-8. Tag on ump branch as new version.
+7. Tag on ump branch as new version.
-9. Release.
+8. Release.

 #### About default document URL